Greetings prospective Master's level students!

 Visit Day for Prospective Students:

-Wednesday, November 5, 2014: The Fall Visit Day for Prospective Students is a day long event aimed at propsective students providing information and insight into our programs and community.
-Registration will be available in early Fall 2014.
+Friday, November 6, 2015: The Fall Visit Day for Prospective Students is a day long event designed to provide information and insight into our programs and community.
+The day's schedule is designed for those who can drive to and from campus on the day of the event.
+Registration will be available in September 2015.

 For those who have not previously visited VTS, a personal interview is required.
 Usually, the interview can take place two to three weeks from the time we receive your application packet, providing the packet is complete and all credentials are in order.
 If you know of particular dates on which you can travel to VTS, please include those dates in the application packet, on a separate piece of paper, on top of the application materials so the sheet is visible immediately upon opening the envelope.